Track 12: CT Passenger Stations, G

 GEORGETOWN1 [D&N, 1852]

-Its location was on the east side of the track, as seen on the 1856FC map at upper right, which ran along the east bank of the Norwalk River.
-According to Brent Colley's informative website on Redding history [click here], the first depot was on Old Mill Rd. and actually in Wilton.
+This first structure was on the east side of the track, as seen on the 1856FC map at [4], which ran on the east bank of the Norwalk River.
+According to Brent Colley's informative website on Redding history [click here], the first depot was at our arrow on Old Mill Rd. and actually in Wilton.
 The two-story station had the railroad depot, post office, and grocery store run by Silliman Godfrey on the first floor.
-The upper level was used at different times as a meeting hall by various organizations and for manufacturing purposes by local companies, including as a sieve shop by Gilbert and Bennett Co.
+The upper level was used at different times as a meeting hall by various organizations and for manufacturing purposes by local companies, including as a sieve shop by the Gilbert and Bennett Co.
 At some point in the late 1800s, a freight wing was added on the southern end.
-In the photo at upper right we can see the depot behind the northbound train that has just departed.
-In 1899, this station caught fire from a conflagration that destroyed the adjacent Gilbert and Bennett wire mill.
-About 40 feet of the the "long, rambling building of wood" was cut away resulting in separate passenger and freight stations.
-The val photo at lower right shows this structure still standing and owned by the railroad in 1917.
-The image at lower right is a postcard, with the notation that GEORGETOWN1 was "Vacated on December 30, 1908."
-[REFS: NHER/08/18/1899/01]
+In the photo at [1] we can see the depot behind the northbound train.
+In 1899, this station caught fire from a conflagration that destroyed the adjacent G&B wire mill.
+About 40 feet of the "long, rambling building of wood" was cut away resulting in separate passenger and freight stations.
+The val photo at [2] shows this structure still standing and owned by the railroad in 1917.
+The image [3] is a postcard, with the notation that GEORGETOWN1 was "Vacated on December 30, 1908."
+[REFS: NHER/08/18/1899/01; WED/08/18/1899/01][rev123017]

-Its location was on the east side of the track, as seen on the 1856FC map at upper right, which ran along the east bank of the Norwalk River.
-According to Brent Colley's informative website on Redding history [click here], the first depot was on Old Mill Rd. and actually in Wilton.
+This first structure was on the east side of the track, as seen on the 1856FC map at [4], which ran on the east bank of the Norwalk River.
+According to Brent Colley's informative website on Redding history [click here], the first depot was at our arrow on Old Mill Rd. and actually in Wilton.
 The two-story station had the railroad depot, post office, and grocery store run by Silliman Godfrey on the first floor.
-The upper level was used at different times as a meeting hall by various organizations and for manufacturing purposes by local companies, including as a sieve shop by Gilbert and Bennett Co.
+The upper level was used at different times as a meeting hall by various organizations and for manufacturing purposes by local companies, including as a sieve shop by the Gilbert and Bennett Co.
 At some point in the late 1800s, a freight wing was added on the southern end.
-In the photo at upper right we can see the depot behind the northbound train that has just departed.
-In 1899, this station caught fire from a conflagration that destroyed the adjacent Gilbert and Bennett wire mill.
-About 40 feet of the the "long, rambling building of wood" was cut away resulting in separate passenger and freight stations.
-The val photo at lower right shows this structure still standing and owned by the railroad in 1917.
-The image at lower right is a postcard, with the notation that GEORGETOWN1 was "Vacated on December 30, 1908."
-[REFS: NHER/08/18/1899/01]
+In the photo at [1] we can see the depot behind the northbound train.
+In 1899, this station caught fire from a conflagration that destroyed the adjacent G&B wire mill.
+About 40 feet of the "long, rambling building of wood" was cut away resulting in separate passenger and freight stations.
+The val photo at [2] shows this structure still standing and owned by the railroad in 1917.
+The image [3] is a postcard, with the notation that GEORGETOWN1 was "Vacated on December 30, 1908."
+[REFS: NHER/08/18/1899/01; WED/08/18/1899/01][rev123017]

 GEORGETOWN2 [NYNH&H, 1908]